jdh4/tensorflow_performance/README.md

 # TensorFlow Performance (CPU-only)

 This page provides examples of how to use TensorFlow on CPUs.
 In general, performance is better when GPUs are used.
 TensorFlow has many CPU kernels that are multithreaded (e.g., matrix multiplication).
 This means they can take advantage of our multi-core CPUs.
-There is limited support for using more than one node to train a TensorFlow model.
+There is limited support for using more than 1 node to train a TensorFlow model.
+All examples here only work on 1 node.

 ## Installation